shermify/md-plus/README.md

 The app uses token authentication and roles to restrict access.
 Patients cannot access api routes belonging to other patients.
 Doctors have access to all patient info.

 The UI should be user friendly.
-Doctors can accept or decline appointments.
+Doctors can accept, decline, and schedule appointments.
 Patients can see their info and schedule appointments.
-When a doctor schedules an appointment, it is automatically approved.
 Files can be uploaded by clicking the upload button at the top of the file list.

 Given the time constraints this is obviously a functional prototype and not production ready.
 >**TODO:**